2005–2006 Thai political crisis

 In February 2006, Thaksin dissolved Parliament and called a general legislative election for the House of Representatives in April 2006.
-Most major opposition parties boycotted the election, led by Democrat Party.
+Most major opposition parties boycotted the election, led by the Democrat Party.
 After the elections, King Bhumibol requested that the courts resolve the crisis.
 Soon afterwards, the Constitutional Court invalidated the elections based on the positioning of voting booths, and the Criminal Court later jailed members of the Election Commission that did not obey the Court's request to resign.

 New elections were scheduled for 15 October 2006.
 This time, the opposition announced it was contesting the election, and numerous newly founded parties actively campaigned.
 The election was cancelled after a military coup on 19 September 2006, while Thaksin was in New York to attend a United Nations summit.
 Thaksin has since been in exile.
-The PAD dissolved itself 2 days after the coup after announcing that their goal had been accomplished, but since then (February 2008) has vowed to resume protests should pro-Thaksin practices and policies of the Samak government become evident.
+The PAD dissolved itself 2 days after the coup, after announcing that their goal had been accomplished.
+Since then (February 2008), the PAD has vowed to resume protests if pro-Thaksin practices and policies of the Samak government were to become evident.

-Apparently, critics on Thaksin Shinawatra took place even before the Sondhi's movement.
-Severe critics occurred around the Thaksin case of hidden assets, filed to the Constitutional Court.
-According to the verdict, Thaksin could escape the proof of guilty with 8-7 votes of the judges.
+Apparently, critiques on Thaksin Shinawatra took place even before the Sondhi's movement.
+Severe critiques occurred around the Thaksin case of hidden assets, filed to the Constitutional Court.
+Thaksin escaped a guilty verdict with an 8-7 judicial vote.

-Human right abuses were also the cause of criticism.
-Thaksin's war on drugs became controversial when thousands of killings and murder cases explained by the authority as "extrajudicial" and "revenge" on drug traffickers.
+Human rights abuses were also the cause of criticism.
+Thaksin's war on drugs became controversial when thousands of killings and murder cases were explained by the authority as "extrajudicial" and "revenge" on drug traffickers.

-Besides the removal and a threat on Sondhi's program, freedom of press became the focus.
+Besides the removal and a threat on Sondhi's program, freedom of the press became the focus.
 Sutthichai Yoon, another major critic, was filed a case against.
-In early 2006, the supporters of Thaksin Shinawatra, claimed supported by the premier himself and his close figures, blockaded the entry of the Nation Group building, threatening to "burn" the building.
+In early 2006, the supporters of Thaksin Shinawatra, claiming to be supported by the premier himself and his close figures, blockaded the entry of the Nation Group building, threatening to "burn" the building.
 Possibly the movement rallied by Sondhi, then became the focus of several anti-Thaksin groups.

 Origins of the crisis

 Context

 Prime Minister Thaksin Shinawatra was embroiled in several controversies after assuming power following the 2001 election.
-These controversies included alleged conflicts of interest due to his family's holdings in Shin Corporation and a violent crackdown on drug dealers.
-However, none of these controversies caused significant damage to his popularity, and he became the first elected prime minister to serve a full term, subsequently winning re-election in January 2005.
+These controversies included alleged conflicts of interest due to his family's holdings in the Shin Corporation and a violent crackdown on drug dealers.
+However, none of these controversies caused a significant dent in his popularity, and he became the first elected prime minister to serve a full term, subsequently winning re-election in January 2005.